 Mentor candidates are required to submit an evaluation of a mock exam answer.
 Your evaluation should not comment on the doctrinal substance of the answer (we are not evaluating your substantive knowledge of torts); you should be looking more toward format.
 Is this a good exam answer?
 Why or why not?
 What should the student work on for future test taking?
 You may write on the answer itself and/or attach a separate document detailing your advice to the student.
 Submit a scan of your answer at the end of this application.

-Mandatory training for Mentors will be held on August 18 & 19.
+Fall Mandatory Training for Society Coordinators will be held on August 18.

-Mandatory training for Society Coordinators will be held on August 20.
+Fall Mandatory Training for Mentors will be held on August 17 & 18.

 Thank you for your interest in the program!